Skip to content

 Why I built Camp Prompt

-That's what I want to teach young people.
+That's what I teach young people.
 Not how to code — how to build.
 How to take an idea that matters to them and turn it into something real.
 Something they can show to their friends, put on their college application, or just feel proud of.

 Camp Prompt exists because the tools are finally here, and kids deserve a mentor who actually uses them — not someone who teaches from a textbook.